What is a liver transplant?

 The transplant evaluation process

-If your provider thinks you may be a good candidate for a liver transplant, he or she will refer you to a transplant center for evaluation.
+If your provider thinks you may be a good candidate for a liver transplant, they'll refer you to a transplant center for evaluation.
 Transplant centers are located in certain hospitals all over the U.S.

-You will have a variety of tests done by the transplant center team.
-They will decide if your name should be placed on a national transplant waiting list.
+You'll have a variety of tests done by the transplant center team.
+They'll decide if your name should be placed on a national transplant waiting list.
 The transplant center team will include:

 - A transplant surgeon